Skip to main content

 Calendar view

-• Making sure every checkout has a cleaning task assigned
+• Making sure every checkout has a cleaning visit assigned

 • Balancing workload across your team